bogdanim36/ax-php-api/README.md

 # php-rest-api
-Simple php library for using as REST api
+Simple php library for using as REST api to use with php Mysqli driver.

 In config.php you can:
   - define link connection to MySQL database
   - define routes.
 An array with each items having  properties: